pattyne1/BD4H-project/README.md

 - tqdm
 - Matplotlib

-You can install the required packages using pip: pip install torch numpy pandas sklearn tqdm matplotlib
+You can install the required packages using pip.

-2. Accessing the Data
+## Accessing the Data
+The synthetic dataset is generated within the code using the following parameters:

+Timesteps (T): 30
+Number of covariates (k): 100
+Number of static features (k_s): 5
+Hidden dimension (h): 1
+Number of samples (N): 4000
+Number of treated samples (N_treated): 1000

+The data generation process follows the procedure described in the paper to simulate:

+Treatment assignments (A)
+Time-varying covariates (X)
+Static covariates (X_static)
+Hidden confounders (Z)
+Factual and counterfactual outcomes (Y)

 3. Functionality of scripts
 4. Instructions to run the code